cuiyongbo/hello-world/my_wiki/languages/english_note_book/english_notes_1.rst

 | Definition: having the experience and knowledge necessary to deal with the potential difficulties or dangers of life in urban.
 | Definition: reflective of modern life, especially that of urban youth. [市侩]
 |
+| adroit
+| Definition: clever or skillful in using the hands or mind.
+| Usage: he was adroit at tax avoidance.
+| Usage: an adroit negotiator.
+|
 | tangible
 | tangibly
 | tangibility